SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

 .. note::

-   If you provide a new initializer via an extension, you are still responsible for making sure that each instance is fully initialized once the initializer has completed.
+   If you provide a new initializer with an extension, you are still responsible for making sure that each instance is fully initialized once the initializer completes.

 ..
 QUESTION: You can use 'self' in this way for structs and enums.
    How might you do this kind of construction for a class?